PXZUpLUK/Reforestation/README.md

-## What do you call an Argentinian with a rubber toe?
-Roberto
+## Where did Captain Hook get his hook?
+From a second hand store.